ctandy-ai/Motion-Code-By-Prepared-to-Pay/replit.md

-# Elite Strength & Conditioning Platform
+# StrideCode Pro - Elite Strength & Conditioning Platform

 ## Overview
-A comprehensive strength and conditioning platform for coaches and athletes, designed to manage exercise libraries, create training programs, track athlete progress, and monitor performance metrics through an intuitive, modern interface.
+**StrideCode Pro** is a comprehensive strength and conditioning platform for coaches and athletes.
+Tagline: "Build · Measure · Adapt".
+Designed to manage exercise libraries, create training programs, track athlete progress, and monitor performance metrics through an intuitive, modern interface.
 This platform aims to surpass existing solutions by offering a highly visual, gamified, and modern user experience.
 The business vision is to provide a leading-edge tool for performance optimization in strength and conditioning.

 ## User Preferences
 - **Design Philosophy**: Clean, professional, athletic aesthetic